 Summary – It’s the Harley rather than the Triumph that looks the overpriced option when compared to the competition.

 Triumph Trident Price Comparison

 There is a case to be made for the original Trident to be considered the worlds first superbike.
-While there’s obviously no chance the new Trident will reach such giddy heights, I am expecting it to cut itself a nice slice of the middleweight market.
+While there’s obviously no chance the new Trident will reach such giddy heights, I am expecting it to cut itself a nice slice of the middleweight naked bike market.